 By Earl Ofari Hutchinson

 Earl Ofari Hutchinson is an author and political analyst.
-His new ebook is America on Trial: The Slaying of Trayvon Martin (Amazon).
+He is a weekly co-host of the Al Sharpton Show on American Urban Radio Network.
+He is the author of How Obama Governed: The Year of Crisis and Challenge.
 He is an associate editor of New America Media.
-He is a weekly co-host of the Al Sharpton Show on American Urban Radio Network.
-He is the host of the weekly Hutchinson Report on KTYM 1460 AM Radio Los Angeles and KPFK-Radio and the Pacifica Network.
+He is the host of the weekly Hutchinson Report on KPFK-Radio and the Pacifica Network.